 This engine meets EPA Tier 2, Euro Stage II, or MOC Step 2 emission regulations.
-The standard oil change interval is 250 hours.
-Oil change intervals of 500 hours are available, provided that operating conditions, recommended multigrade oil types, SOS oil sampling, analysis program, and IR (infrared) are used to determine the acceptable oil change interval.
-Refer to the "Optimizing Oil Change Intervals", PEDP7035 in order to determine oil changes.
+A 500 hour engine oil change interval is available, provided that operating conditions and recommended multigrade oil types are met.
+When these requirements are not met, shorten the oil change interval to 250 hours, or use an S·O·S oil sampling and analysis program to determine an acceptable oil change interval.